yasufumy/sequence-label/README.md

 labels = (label1, label2)
 ```

-Next, tokenize your `texts` and calculate the `alignments` using the `create_alignments` function. `alignments` is a tuple of instances of `LabelAlignment` that aligns sequence labels with the tokenized result:
+Next, tokenize your `texts` and create the `alignments` using the `create_alignments` function. `alignments` is a tuple of instances of `LabelAlignment` that aligns sequence labels with the tokenized result:

 ```py
 tokenizer = AutoTokenizer.from_pretrained("roberta-base")